mattermost/docs/source/upgrade/upgrading-mattermost-server.rst

      sudo systemctl stop mattermost

 6. Back up your data and application.
-Please ensure you have properly backed up your database before continuing with the upgrade.
+Make sure you've properly backed up your database before continuing with the upgrade.
 In case of an unexpected failure, you should be in a position to load a previous database snapshot.

    a.
 Back up your database using your organization’s standard procedures for backing up MySQL or PostgreSQL.